kevinyswong/kevinyswong.github.io/index.md

   Let us brave gender theorists set forth on the quest of our lives!
 Danger is its name!
-O waly, waly, the whole phenomenal world being our image, a monolithic complex of masculine will, represented in every force and obejct, we set ourselves the risk and adventure to the treacherous lands of the countryside;
-  in our preparation, we summon everything we have in our power so that we may be adequately equipped to do battle with this nemesis orchestrating all which stands against good in the world.
+O waly, waly, the whole phenomenal world being our image, a monolithic complex of masculine will, represented in every force and obejct, we set ourselves the risk and adventure to the treacherous lands of the countryside, the land of ash and flame whence the masculine will was born and where its lord still holds sway; in our preparation, we summon everything we have in our power so that we may be adequately equipped to do battle with this nemesis orchestrating all which stands against the good in the world.
 We bring our advanced technology, our money and media, our enlightened ideology, a military campaign so adequately equipped which yet nevertheless compromises none of our smug smiles or our latte-sipping righteousness, and when we come near the objective of our mission, when we approach the well-hidden door to their lair, we kick it down with such inclusive and diverse force, wearing our hazmat suits and witch doctor masks, armed with our firehoses and axepicks, and were we, standing at the entrance to the source of all perils corrupting the earth, to stop at that very moment before we throw in the smoke balloons and paralyzing juice, we may find looks of confusion from regular folks having a drink after work.
 So vested in our suits and armaments, playing the boom box, marching under the banner of the rainbow flag, do we hurl the smoker and blinder?
 We look into the eyes of these men and women lounging in this dungeon of malice, trying to detect with our telescopic and microscopic and X-ray-scopic university-training, what manner of creatures these are.
 Are they disguises like much of everything else, objectifications and representations of the masculine will?
 We stumble on this
   <a href="https://youtu.be/h9lSZlDJAC0?t=2607">scene</a>:
   a discerning viewer will notice the man sitting at the bar.
 We make the astounding realization that he is the father of the patriarchy.
 No wonder we